Barotrauma (video game): Gameplay

 Various hazards will frequently jeopardize the submarine's voyage, such as hostile fauna, pirates, parasite outbreaks, and player-controlled traitors.
 Player incompetence can also be a source of disaster, as improperly-maintained ship equipment (such as nuclear reactors or oxygen generators) can quickly render the submarine inoperable.
 Crisis management is a recurrent theme in moment-to-moment gameplay, as players are implicitly encouraged to use their job skills to both avoid and mitigate disaster.

 In the event that the submarine's hull is damaged, water will begin to flood the vessel, which damages submarine structures and significantly impedes player movement; without appropriate equipment, a player trapped in a flooded segment of the sub is liable to suffocate, or in areas with high water pressure, be crushed via barotrauma.
 As the submarine effectively functions as a lifeline for its crew, an irreparably-damaged vessel often signals the end of a round.

-The game provides both single-player and multiplayer modes, which enable players to venture into the vast, unexplored depths of the ocean, taking on various tasks while managing resources, dealing with environmental hazards, and hostile creatures.
-The primary game mode is a campaign, where players are tasked with reaching the mysterious Eye of Europa, but other gamemodes include ship-on-ship combat, battle inside of an outpost, and a sandbox mode where there is no objective.
+The game provides both single-player and multiplayer modes, allowing players to choose whether they want to connect online or go it alone with an AI-controlled crew.
+While the primary game mode is a campaign, where players are tasked with reaching the mysterious Eye of Europa, there are also other gamemodes including ship-on-ship combat, battle inside of an outpost, an editor for creating custom submarines and a sandbox mode where there is no objective.

 The game's core gameplay loop revolves around cooperation among the players to maintain life support systems, repair the submarine, and ward off enemy attacks.
-To enhance their chances of survival, players can craft equipment and customize their submarines using a complex crafting system.
+To enhance their chances of survival, players can craft equipment and upgrade their submarines using a complex crafting system.